LlmKira/Docs/docs/en/dev/basic.md

 ```

 `llmkira`
-It is a packaged collection of robot main files, and the plugin needs to import the classes in it for use.
+It is a packaged collection of robot main files, and the plug-in needs to import the classes in it for use.
 There is an
 imported [example](https://github.com/LlmKira/llmbot_plugin_bilisearch/blob/main/llmbot_plugin_bilisearch/__init__.py).

 `poetry` is a widely used dependency management and packaging
 tool.
 [Introduction to basic commands](https://python-poetry.org/docs/basic-usage/).

-:::info Common commands
+::: info Common commands

 - `poetry init` creates a `pyproject.toml` file
 - `poetry lock` updates dependent locks